Aleksa Ukropina

 Aleksa also plays for a senior Montenegro men's national water polo team.
 He played at 2015 World Aquatics Championships in Kazan and won a 5-th place, 2017 World Aquatics Championships in Budapest and won 5-th place.

+In July 2024, Ukropina was issued with a two-year ban backdated to February 2024 for an anti-doping rule violation after testing positive for fenoterol.